Highlights in Slow Motion

 Highlights in Slow Motion is an acoustic rock album by ex-60 Ft.
 Dolls front man Richard J. Parfitt.
-Released in 2002 on Rough Trade Records.
+It was released in 2002 on Rough Trade Records.
 The sleeve was designed by Welsh-born musician and artist Jon Langford and embossed with a quote from the poet Roger McGough: "…and Cardiff's a tart with a heart of gold".

-The album received favorable reviews in spite of a lukewarm reception.
+The album received favourable reviews in spite of an indifferent reception.
 "Reflective new direction for one time Britpop hellraiser…the wistful bedsit realism of "Wish I Was With You", and the loveless companionship explored in "I Took That Woman Home Last Night", point the way for a brave and newly impressive writer".
 The Daily Mirror wrote: "…his songs contain a dreamy charm and tearful romance.
 A few more sunbursting riffs (the excellent "What We Talk About") and we can call him a boss.
 "Parfitt’s thing is croaky, tousle headed soul (Chiltern[sic], Westerberg, Springsteen).
 The vocals are tremendously frayed and some of the steals are impressive.
 Whatever, this wooziness has a sure value’ Songs like the raw, nakedly emotionally "Downtown" or the superior Van Morrison-style conversational poetry of "Summergliding" display Parfitt's ability to mix adroit fingerpicking with purely pugilistic strumming."